 - Follow the shot through, by not lifting your head off the stock during or shortly after firing the shot.
 Force the shot in your mind through the target.
 This means the shooter must capture the position of the crosshair on the target the moment he presses the trigger on his target(yes, press the trigger, do not pull it).
 That way he’ll know where the bullet hit.
 The shooter is therefore deliberately trying to keep the rifle aimed at the target throughout.
 This will ensure that the rifle is stable from the moment the shooter decides to pull the trigger until the bullet leaves the barrel, or during the “perpetual second”.

 - In general, it is good to cultivate good shooting habits such as applying the correct trigger pressure and control.
 Make sure the weapon is not tilted when shooting.
 Control your breathing, and even better, learn to shoot between heartbeats, but that takes practice and range time.
+Be careful of jerking the trigger, you want to apply smooth consistent pressure on the trigger throughout the entire path of trigger travel.
+It is important to also adjust your grip so that only the part of your finer touching the trigger is moving, and not part of your hand, palm or other fingers when you are pulling the trigger, this is what snipers refer to as dragging wood.

 - Use a good bench rest type of shooting position that thoroughly supports the rifle front and rear.
 The shooter should be able to keep the cross hair on target with the minimum adjustment – he should just push the trigger.